-It is anticipated that the consultation process will take around 8-12 weeks following which Economic Development Services will collate and review feedback.
-In turn a finalized plan for Blantyre Town Centre will be prepared and implementation strategy established.
-In advance of this consultation the Council has engaged with Scotland's Towns Partnership (STP) to carry out a town centre audit of Blantyre which captures 250 key performance indicators across seven themes.
-The full findings of the audit are benchmarked against comparator towns and can be found attached to the strategy document.
-This report, summarized within the format of the Town Toolkit - Active, Attractive and Accessible, will provide a strong baseline from which to benchmark the current performance of the town, measure the success of the plan going forward and give the ability to and knowledge to update/revisit when appropriate.
+The finalized plan for Blantyre Town Centre will be implemented in conjunction with local groups and organisations.
+The full findings of the consultation have been benchmarked against the action plan and will provide a strong baseline from which to benchmark the current performance of the town, measure the success of the plan going forward and give the ability to and knowledge to update/revisit when appropriate.
 The strategy will be used to engage with key stakeholders and to support funding bids and submissions for specific projects.
 Funding may be available through a variety of sources including the Regeneration Capital Grant Fund, Town Centre Community Funds and funds associated with any developer contributions, grants and public and private sector programs.

-Engagement and sharing the Town Centre vision, objectives and strategy is important to building a broad base of support for action.
-The events, consultations and facilitated workshops, taken together, will provide all parties with a clear understanding of the vision of the town over the next 5-10 years and allow all to work in a collective approach to delivery.
+Engagement and sharing the Town Centre vision, objectives and strategy with local people and is important to building a broad base of support for action.
+The ongoing events, consultations and facilitated workshops, taken together, will provide all parties with a clear understanding of the vision of the town over the next 5-10 years and allow all to work in a collective approach to delivery.